jbcodeforce/eda-studies/docs/eda.md

 ### Event sinks

+Event sinks are target to the downstream processing.
+It will have different flavor depending of the asynchronous middleware used.

+Writing to a sink application is not easy and the solution may loose the exactly once delivery if the backend does not support transaction.
+So writing to sink, needs a lot of attention from a solution design point of view.

+TBC

 ### Event streaming processing

 This is one of the major value of EDA as it helps addressing one of the major AI/ML requirements for modern data pipelines and act on data as early as possible after creation.